What Is USPS Ground Advantage vs Priority Mail (2025)

 Weight and Size Limits

-• Weight Limit: Both services have the same generous maximum weight limit of 70 pounds per package.
+- Weight Limit: Both services have the same maximum weight limit of 70 pounds per package.

-Because it travels by ground, USPS Ground Advantage is the designated service for shipping hazardous materials (HAZMAT) that are forbidden on airplanes.
-This includes common items like:
+Because it travels by ground, USPS Ground Advantage is the required service for shipping hazardous materials (HAZMAT) that are forbidden on airplanes.
+This includes common items like perfumes, colognes, aerosol cans, lithium batteries, and nail polish.
+You must use Ground Advantage and follow all labeling and packaging rules for these items.

 Packaging Requirements

-• USPS Priority Mail: You have the choice of using your own box or taking advantage of the free Priority Mail branded boxes and envelopes available at any Post Office or online.
-Using this free packaging can save you a lot of money on supplies.
+- USPS Priority Mail: You can use your own box or take advantage of the free Priority Mail branded boxes and envelopes available at any Post Office or online.

 Availability and Special Uses